Importance of Upstream Social Marketing

 It is unfair to expect your audience to change their behaviours easily because their actions are determined by many factors, both internal and external.
 Sometimes, even if motivated, the barriers are difficult to overcome because some barriers are beyond the audience you are trying to influence and control.

-In recent years, social marketing has moved beyond the traditional focus on promoting individual behaviour change to acknowledge that the environment where people live and work also partially constrains their choices.
+In recent years, social marketing has shifted beyond its traditional focus on promoting individual behaviour change to acknowledge that the environment in which people live and work also partially constrains their choices.
 Upstream social marketing addresses how we change the policies, laws, regulations, and physical environments that can marginalize or render worthless our best efforts as social marketers at getting individuals to change their behaviour if there are too many environmental barriers.

 Unlike downstream social marketing, which focuses on producing individual behaviour change, an upstream social marketing program is designed to change the macro-environment surrounding people’s lives to influence or change individual behaviour or attitude.
 Therefore, the focus on social marketing should move from downstream to upstream factors, making it easier to get results.